astorfi/LLMetaLab/rag/Concepts/retrieval_models.md

 # 🔍 **Retrieval Models and Techniques in Retrieval-Augmented Generation (RAG)**

-This document explores the **retrieval models and techniques** used in **Retrieval-Augmented Generation (RAG)**.
-The retrieval module is a critical component of RAG systems, enabling the LLM to access external, contextually relevant information.
-Here, we cover different retrieval approaches, their respective strengths, and when to use each.
+Hey there!
+In this guide, we’ll dive into the different **retrieval models and techniques** used in **Retrieval-Augmented Generation (RAG)**.
+The retrieval component is key to making sure the language model gets the right, contextually relevant information to generate accurate responses.
+Here, we’ll go over different retrieval approaches, their strengths, and when to use them.

 ---

-## 📂 **Contents of Retrieval Models**
+## 📂 **What's Inside?**

 1. **Introduction to Retrieval Models**
 2. **Dense Retrieval**